agilbert201/gcdproject/README.md

 The goal of the project is to process the original data set with following goals:

 1. Merge the test and training data
-2. Extract measurements for mean and std deviation
+2. Extract features for mean and std deviation
+3. Summarize these features by subject and activity, calculating their averages
-3. Produce a data set consistent with [Tidy Data Principles](http://www.jstatsoft.org/v59/i10/paper)
+4. Produce a resulting data set consistent with [Tidy Data Principles](http://www.jstatsoft.org/v59/i10/paper)

 ### Assumptions